vegastrike/vegastrike.github.io/assets/installation.md

 Once installed there should be a `Vega Strike: Upon the Coldest Sea` shortcut available in your Desktop Environment.

+NOTE: There is currently no shortcut for the configuration program (vssetup/vegasettings).

 ### Linux: Desktop Environments

-Please note that each Desktop Environment also has it's own GUI tooling for installing individual packages.
+Please note that each Desktop Environment also has its own GUI tooling for installing individual packages.
 Please make sure to download the appropriate packages for your distribution (see below) and then use the GUI tooling for your platform and environment if you like.
 Just be sure to install them in the correct order.